KeithPatarroyo/starter-hugo-research-group/content/gemini/index.md

 - Is the combinatorial evolution framework capable of describing these devices ?
 - How can we deal with pieces that are assembled or destroyed while the machine is running ?
 - What about self-replicating software ?
+- Is constructor theory relevant to describe the construction of these patterns ?

 Final words: Check out this self-replicating molecular machine !!!